fg24davies/portfolio/week_2.md

 Friday 12/03/2021

 - AIM: To learn more practical on OOP principle
-- PLAN: To do the Forwarding and Polymorphism Practical
+- PLAN: To do the Forwarding and Polymorphism Practical - specifically dependency injection
 - EVIDENCE: [OOP Relationships practical]

 ### Weekly Reflection